ftonneau/beryl.kak/README.md

 terminal settings.
 In the screenshots below, for example, the Hex value of the background is
 #002632.

-Six optional commands allow you to customize the theme:
+Six commands allow you to customize the theme:

 - `beryl-add-band <column> <width>` displays a vertical color band at text column `<column>`.
 If present, the `<width>` parameter specifies how many columns should be highlighted.
 If omitted, the